The 88 Constellations and Their Brightest Stars

 The ancient Egyptians are believed to have developed the Zodiac system, which was later adopted by the Babylonians.

-Early astrologers understood that it took 12 lunar cycles for the sun to return to its original position.
-They then identified 12 constellations that correlated with the progression of the seasons and named them after certain animals or people.
-These became the Zodiac signs.
-The Zodiac signs are divided into four groups.
+The Zodiac signs are split into four groups.
 Fire signs include Aries, Sagittarius, and Leo.
 Water signs include Cancer, Scorpio, and Pisces.
 Air signs include Libra, Aquarius, and Gemini.
 Earth signs include Capricorn, Taurus, and Virgo.
 Babylonian astrologers believed that the Sun, Moon, and five known planets (Jupiter, Mars, Mercury, Saturn, and Venus) imbued distinct powers onto each Zodiac constellation.

 Top 10 Constellations

 The largest constellation is the Hydra, which takes up 3.2% of the Southern night sky.
 It is commonly depicted as a water serpent.
 The best time to see Hydra is in January.
-The top 10 largest constellations are as follows:

 1. Hydra – 3.2%